derektypist/project-euler-038/README.md

 As a user, I expect the function `pandigitalMultiples(9)` to return 932718654.

-User Stories for function `pandigitalMultiples(k)` taken from [FreeCodeCamp - Coding Interview Prep - Project Euler 038](https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-38-pandigital-multiples)
+User Stories on function `pandigitalMultiples(k)` taken from [FreeCodeCamp - Coding Interview Prep - Project Euler 038](https://www.freecodecamp.org/learn/coding-interview-prep/project-euler/problem-38-pandigital-multiples)

 **Information Architecture**

 The function `pandigitalMultiples(k)` returns a number, where `k` is a number between 2 and 9.

+## Features

+Allows the user to enter the number of digits as well as getting the largest 1 to k pandigital k-digit number.
+Performs checks on valid user input.
+If the input is not valid, an error message is displayed.

+## Technologies

+Uses HTML5, CSS3, JavaScript, Bootstrap 5.2.0 and Google Fonts.

+## Testing

+Ensure all user stories have been met.